Entries by Andy Biancotti

 Pero cuando llega el momento de cambiarlos, ¿realmente siguen siendo la opción más económica si tomamos en cuenta todos los costos?
 En muchos casos, la respuesta es no. Por eso, una alternativa que vale la pena considerar es cambiar tus filtros y jaulas tradicionales por filtros de pliegues.
 Filtros de plieges

-¿Qué son los filtros de pliegues?
+¿Qué son los filtros plisados?

 pleated filter design